-Start teaching with your online Master of Arts in Teaching degree as soon as next fall!
+Start teaching with your online Alternate Route degree as soon as next fall!

 Teaching children is a valuable skill, and the demand for teachers is soaring.
-With a Master of Arts in Teaching (MAT) degree from The University of Southern Mississippi, you could be ready to fill that need as soon as next fall.
-This 33-credit hour online program is a licensure option for students who wish to teach in a secondary content area while also earning a master’s degree.
+With a Secondary Teacher Education (Alternative Route) MAT degree from The University of Southern Mississippi, you could be ready to fill that need as soon as next fall.
+This 33-credit hour online program is a licensure option for students who wish to teach in a secondary class room for grades 7-12 while also earning a master’s degree.
 Our program guides you from the online classroom to your own classroom with the luxury of obtaining a master’s degree while you teach.

-The online Master of Arts in Teaching (MAT) degree puts you on a path to licensure that includes a 9-credit hours of summer courses that prepares you to apply to the Mississippi Department of Education for a three-year non-renewable alternate route license and seek employment in a Mississippi school district.
+The online Alternate Route degree puts you on a path to licensure that includes a 9-credit hours of summer courses that prepares you to apply to the Mississippi Department of Education for a three-year non-renewable alternate route license and seek employment in a Mississippi school district.

 Check out these areas you can specialize: